Google patent about ranking from backlinks

 What is really the value of a backlink?
-It depends on many factors that have been fully described in a patent approved 11 May 2010 and entitled: Ranking documents based on user behavior and/or feature data.
+It depends on many factors that have been fully described in the patent 7716225 granted 11 May 2010 and entitled: Ranking documents based on user behavior and/or feature data.

 It shows how a value is assigned to a link to another page based on the presentation and behavior expected of the user or user class.